WilfriedMercier/StageM2/README.md

 wilfried:~/ST2$ ./checkGalsAfter filename [extension] [-b]
 ```

 where filename is the outputFolders file.
 Parameters in square brackets are optional, with extension refering to the kind of file we want to open and -b to open the files in buffer mode.
-Default is to open velocity field maps un unbuffered mode.
+Default is to open velocity field maps in unbuffered mode.

 For instance, the following command